ndcn/infer-subc/CONTRIBUTING.md

 # How to develop on this project

-infer_subc welcomes contributions from the community.
+infer_subc_2d welcomes contributions from the community.

 **You need PYTHON3!**